dkarunakaran/carnd-behavioral-cloning-p3/README.md

 ```

-Initialize the Modified Nvidia model using get_model function.
+Initialize the modified Nvidia model using get_model function.

 ```
 # Model using Keras